arnhemcr/financial/README.md

 Once there and assuming [Go has been installed], build csv2trn by running `go build`.

 Translating arbitrary CSV account statements is a challenge for financial software.
-["The convert command" Ledger 3 Manual] shows the issues with a statement from ValuFirst Credit Union.
+["The convert command" Ledger 3 manual] shows the issues with a statement from ValuFirst Credit Union.
 As an example of csv2trn, that statement can be translated to Ledger journal entries by running: